Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer
-FTP server for the Wii-U based on libWUT and libIOSUHAX.
+FTP server for the Wii-U.

-(works with MOCHA and HAXCHI/CBHC)
+I used libWUT for the channel version but kept using dynamic_libs for the HBL version because of greater socket bandwith.

 <p align="center">
   <img src="WiiUFtpServer.png">